During these uncertain times, how can we help?

 An individual must be at least 18 years of age; have a high school diploma or GED; be a U.S. citizen or permanent resident alien; pass a three-part national service criminal history check of the national sex-offender registry, state repository check, and FBI fingerprint check; and complete all pre-service orientation and training requirements.
 Documentation of age, education and citizenship are due by the first day of orientation.
 Criminal history checks will be initiated before the start of service; an individual will be ineligible if s/he is required to register on the National Sex Offender Registry, has been convicted of murder, or fails to disclose any previous conviction.
 Other convictions or pending charges will be evaluated on a case-by-case basis in accordance with program policy.

-Applications accepted until the positions are filled, with preference given to those received before February 20 th.
+Applications accepted until positions are filled, preference given to those received by February 17.

 For questions, email Terrestrial Invasive Species Project Manager, Ryan Goolic at email@example.com or